tinyhttp/malibu/CONTRIBUTING.md

 ### Formatting

-If you use VS Code, please install Prettier and ESLint plugins for proper linting and code formatting.
+If you use VS Code, please install Biome plugin for proper linting and code formatting.

 If you use a text editor that doesn't have Prettier integration, you can run `pnpx format:fix"`